-- 1. The SPS recognizes the SEA to be the sole and exclusive bargaining agent for the paraprofessionals in the bargaining unit and to be responsible for representing the interest of all such employees, pursuant to Chapter 41.56 RCW, Public Employees Collective Bargaining Act, as amended. - 2.
+- 1. The SPS recognizes the SEA to be the sole and exclusive bargaining agent for the educational office professionals in the bargaining unit and to be responsible for representing the interest of all such employees, pursuant to Chapter 41.56 RCW, Public Employees Collective Bargaining Act, as amended. - 2.
 Throughout the remainder of this Agreement, the employees covered hereunder will be referred to collectively as the "bargaining unit" and individually as "member" or as "employee." - 3.
 The employees in the bargaining unit shall consist of employees who work in positions listed in Appendix B of this Agreement.
 Substitute employees are included in the bargaining unit.
 Confidential employees as defined in RCW 41.56.030 and applicable WAC regulations and persons rendering voluntary, non-compensated service are excluded from the bargaining unit. - 4.
 Casual/temporary employment shall not be used in lieu of filling a vacant represented position or to avoid creating a represented position.
 Casual/temporary employees shall not be used to fill vacant bargaining unit positions unless there are no qualified classified substitutes available.
 In the event that casual/temporary employees are used in lieu of classified substitutes represented by SEA, the SPS shall notify the SEA of such use. - 5.
+Excluded from the bargaining unit are the confidential employees whose position titles are listed in Appendix C, in accordance with the definition of "confidential employee" in RCW 41.56.030 and applicable WAC regulations.
+The SPS shall periodically furnish the SEA with the names of such employees.
+Amendment of Appendix C shall be accomplished by following the same procedures set forth in this Section for amendment of Appendix B. - 6.
 Whenever the SPS modifies the job title or the job description of any position listed in Appendix B, it shall furnish the text of such change to the SEA and Appendix B shall be considered as thereby amended to that extent.
 Should the SPS desire to delete a modified or discontinued job title from Appendix B, it shall so advise the SEA in writing giving the reasons.
 If the SEA concurs, it shall confirm this in writing and Appendix B shall be considered as thereby amended to that extent.
-Any dispute between the parties over proposed exclusion of job titles not resolved by direct negotiations shall be resolved in accordance with the unit clarification procedures of Chapter 391-35 WAC. - 6.
-Whenever the SPS creates a new job title and job description relating to office clerical work of the general type already included within the bargaining unit, it shall furnish the text of same to the SEA with a request that it be added to Appendix B provided: - a.
+Any dispute between the parties over proposed exclusion of job titles not resolved by direct negotiations shall be resolved in accordance with the unit clarification procedures of Chapter 391-35 WAC. - 7.
+Whenever the SPS creates a new job title and job description relating to office clerical work of the general type already included within the bargaining unit, it shall furnish the text of same to the

+SEA with a request that it be added to Appendix B provided:

+- a.
 The positions to be filled under such title are to be regular positions. - b.
-The positions to be filled are not confidential, as defined in Item 5 above.
+The positions to be filled are not confidential, as defined in Item 5 above. - c.

-c.
 The positions to be filled are not funded categorically under a program which has regulations either prohibiting such addition to the unit or which otherwise establish a separate community of interest among the employees to be added.